 Dover Marine had signs in German, but not including a translation of the station name.

-London Paddington has a welcome poster in German, but not including a translation of the station name.
+Ealing Broadway had a security poster in many languages including German, but not including a translation of the station name.

 Minffordd station was temporarily renamed for a special event in 2005.
 Note that it is possible this sign is in Hindi.